jabney/regex-replace-loader/README.md

 Use regex to replace values in files, or transform source from one form into another.

+The `regex-replace-loader` takes a file's content as input, runs it against a user-supplied regular expression, and makes substitutions based on the user-supplied replace `value`, which can be either a string or a function that returns a value.

 ## Example usage
 Replace a specific string in a file with another.